datacarpentry/astronomy-python/_extras/guide.md

 ## Instructor notes

 ### Overview
 This episode guides learners through analyzing data from a large database.
 Scientifically, we are identifying stars in GD-1, a stellar stream in the Milky Way (creating Figure 1 in "[Off the beaten path: Gaia reveals GD-1 stars outside of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian Price-Whelan and Ana Bonaca).
-The first part of this episode (1-5) shows learners how to prototype a query, starting by querying a subset of the sky we ultimately want and then building up stronger and stronger filters locally.
-With our filters in place, episode 6 performs the full query remote on the remote database, giving us a dataset to visualize in episode 7.
-Episode 7 demonstrates best practices and tips and tricks to efficiently and effectively visualize data.
+The first part of this episode (1-6) shows learners how to prototype a query, starting by querying a subset of the sky we ultimately want and then building up stronger and stronger filters locally.
+With our filters in place, episode 7 performs the full query remote on the remote database, giving us a dataset to visualize in episode 8.
+Episode 8 demonstrates best practices and tips and tricks to efficiently and effectively visualize data.

 Because this episode follows a single dataset throughout, its easy for learners (and instructors) to lose sight of the bigger picture and focus instead on the scientific goals or individual commands.
 At the beginning of each episode it is recommended that the instructor discuss both the scientific goal of the episode (with frequent references to Figure 1) and highlight the big picture skills that we hope each student takes away from the episode, beyond the specific science case.
 At the end of the episode the instructors should recap the same information, highlighting the best practices covered.
 TODO: reference slide show.

 **Timing** Unfortunately these episodes are incredibly cumulative and there is not much that can be cut along the way.
-If you are running short on time, we recommend cutting or stream-lining parts of episode 7 about plotting.
-It is also possible to stream-line some of the CSV section at the end of episode 5, for instance skip the read back section which demonstrates how extra columns can slip into CSV files.
+If you are running short on time, we recommend eliminating or condensing these sections:
+* cutting or stream-lining parts of episode 8 about plotting.
+This is the most significant way you can make up time.
+* stream-line some of the CSV section at the end of episode 6, for instance skip the read back section which demonstrates how extra columns can slip into CSV files
+* cut the part where we check the size of the HDF5 file in episode 4
+* cut the brief discussion of context managers in episode 4

 ### Decisions Made
 * We explicitly recommend using Jupyter notebooks rather than Jupyter lab as we have found them more reliable across different platforms and they require less up front explanation.
+* As explained in the episodes, we think that it is valuable for learners to know a little bit about both Astropy `Tables` and Pandas `DataFrames` as they both have strengths and weaknesses as both an astronomy software standard and an industry standard.

 ### Introduction
 * Astronomical datasets are getting larger and larger.
 As a result, astronomical analysis is shifting away from working with raw imaging and towards analyzing already reduced data (and simulations) that are stored in large databases.
 If you know how to ask these databases the right questions, they are an incredibly powerful tool.
 The ability to interact with these large databases is fundamental to the future of astronomy as well as a skill that is highly valued outside of the astronomical community.